bgorlick/lightning-rfc/bolts/10-onion-protocol.md

 +--------+-----------------+--------------------+
 ~~~~

-The header is a fixed 854 byte array containing the necessary
-information for each hop to identify the next hop, and verify the
-integrity of the packet.
-It consists of a version byte, a 33 byte
+The header is a fixed 854 byte array containing the necessary information for each hop to identify the next hop, and verify the integrity of the packet.
-compressed `secp256k1` public key, used during the shared secret
-generation, a 20 byte HMAC used to verify the packet's integrity and a
+It consists of a version byte, a 33 byte compressed `secp256k1` public key, used during the shared secret generation, a 20 byte HMAC used to verify the packet's integrity and a 800 byte routing information field.
-fixed size routing information.
-For this specification the version
-byte has a constant value of `0x00`.
+For this specification the version byte has a constant value of `0x00`.

 ~~~~
 +------------------+-----------------------+-----------------+------------...-----------+